High School Equivalency Program

 - Ensure they have marked they are still in High School and are in a GED Option Program (HSEP)

-- Complete the Authorization Form and submit it back to TEA or email @ email@example.com
+- The High School will need to complete the Authorization Form and submit it back to TEA or email @ email@example.com

 - TEA – HSEP will log into GED Manager and approve your student to test